fbpx

 The exterior window trim on this home is meant to be noticed.
 It’s a deep gold that stands out sharply against the lighter siding.
 The window trim consists of a heavier bottom ledge on the upper story windows, which gives them weight and helps balance them against the larger window at the front of the building.
 The same trim is used just below the roof gables, giving the entire facade a cohesive look.

 For some architecture styles, it’s often the cleaner, more classic looks that work the best.
-That’s the case for this simple ranch.
-Furthermore, the windows are clad in a simple, clean, white trim that matches the other clean lines for the rest of the home.
-The color adds a nice contrast to the dark gray siding, which in turn makes the smaller windows really pop and stand out in the design.
+That’s the case for this simple ranch style home.
+The windows are clad in a simple, clean, white trim that matches the other clean lines for the rest of the home.
+The color adds a nice contrast to the dark gray siding, which, in turn, makes the smaller windows really pop and stand out in the design.

 This charming home is full of small details that bring it to life.
-The windows reflect that, using trim that’s got a layered style to it.
+The windows reflect that, using trim that has a layered style to it.
 Rather than simply framing the windows, the trim adds size and dimension to them, which helps call attention to them in an exterior that’s already filled with details and design.

 7. Subtle Design